What is a Phase 1 Desk Study?

 How can I get a quote for a Phase 1 Desk Study?

 If you would like a quote for a Phase 1 Desk Study.
-Please contact your Regional Sub Surface Office (regional map via link) and email the following information (where necessary/available):
+Please Fill in our Quote Form or contact your Regional Sub Surface Office (regional map via link) and email the following information (where necessary/available):

 - Site Location Plan – showing the redline planning application boundary